 Gallium Arsenide (GaAs) | 35000000 |

-Mobility of Holes in Semiconductor
+Mobility of Holes in a Semiconductor

 Holes are not the physical objects.
 They are the absence of electrons.
 So, the movement of holes is nothing but the movement of electrons in the opposite direction.